connorabbas/laravel-primevue-starter-kit-docs/src/alt/admin-role-branch.md

 -   `Admin` role seeded by default
 -   Artisan command to register new Users (and optionally assign their roles)
--   Example Users index page utilizing `useLazyDataTable()` composable
+-   Example Users index page utilizing `usePaginatedDataTable()` composable

 ## Setup